imopse/iMOPSE/readme.md

 - **Flexible Encoding Mechanism** and **Specialized Operators**:  iMOPSE excels in handling classical NP-hard problems with constraints, with focus on scheduling and combinatorial problems like MS-RCPSP or TSP.
 Its versatile encoding system effectively manages various problems and enhances the application of specialized operators.
 - **Comprehensive Tool Suite**: iMOPSE provides pre-configured problem instances and method setups, complemented by an extensive array of tools for data collection, visualization, and analysis, making it highly effective for research and result interpretation.
 - **Extensive Customization**: Offers numerous customization options to facilitate research into diverse optimization methods and scenarios.
-- **User-Friendly Interface**: Features an intuitive interface with straightforward input parameters and configuration files, making it accessible to the wide audience of users.
+- **User-Friendly Interface**: Features an intuitive interface with straightforward input parameters and configuration files, making it accessible to a wide audience of users.

 ## Compile project
-To start working with iMOPSE, clone the repository it consists of two C++ projects `optimizer` and `paretoAnalyzer`, both of them contains CMakeLists.txt files.
+To start working with iMOPSE, clone the repository, it consists of two C++ projects `optimizer` and `paretoAnalyzer`, both of them contain CMakeLists.txt files.
-In this subsection we present few example methods to compile C++ project.
+In this subsection we present a few example methods to compile C++ project.
 ### using CMake
 - Verify CMake and Make
   Verify if CMake and Make are installed on your system.
 If not, you will need to install them.
 Visit the [CMake Website](https://cmake.org) and the [GNU Make Manual](https://www.gnu.org/software/make/manual/make.html#Installing-Make) for installation instructions.